 The 1985 approved master plan for Suitland-District Heights and vicinity recommends industrial development for the subject property.
 The zoning to achieve the master plan's recommendation was placed on the property during the 1986 sectional map amendment.
-The applicant, using two Zoning Hearing Examiner decisions for rezoning cases along the Brandywine corridor on US 301, A-9980 (2006) and A-9990 (2007), argues that rezoning the site from the R-R Zone to the I-1 Zone was a mistake because the industrial uses envisioned have not come to fruition.
-The applicant is requesting that the subject property be placed in the C-S-C Zone as well, as were the two sites in these applications.
+The applicant argues that rezoning the site from the R-R Zone to the I-1 Zone was a mistake because the industrial uses envisioned have not come to fruition.
+The applicant is requesting that the subject property be placed in the C-S-C Zone.
 A critical element in the review of a rezoning request based on a mistake is the question of "what is the appropriate zone to correct the mistake."

 The second point of the applicant's mistake argument similarly takes on the question of what is the appropriate zone to correct the mistake.
 The applicant is requesting commercial zoning.
 This site is also in close proximity to a residential area.
 The development of the site for intense commercial (C-S-C) use will generate additional traffic on Forestville Road and Pennsylvania Avenue, which may have a negative impact on the community.
 Such decisions should generally not be made on an ad hoc basis, but rather comprehensively.
-The applicant's assertion that commercial uses will provide better numbers and quality of employment than industrial uses strikes staff as somewhat presumptive.
-While it may be also presumptive that the District Council weighed all of these factors in their discussion during the comprehensive rezoning of the area, at least that presumption is long-held and court tested.
+The applicant's assertion that commercial uses will provide better numbers and quality of employment than industrial uses strikes the Board as somewhat presumptuous.
+In fact, retail jobs, while perhaps more numerous, are often low-paying, if not minimum wage in nature.
+While it may be also presumptuous that the District Council weighed all of these factors in their discussion during the comprehensive rezoning of the area, at least that presumption is long-held and court tested.

 The applicant's argument raises valid points about the amount of time that has elapsed since the last comprehensive rezoning.
 The applicant points to the language from the approval resolution for the master plan and SMA that describes the intent of the 1985 plan as to define long-range land use and development policies and detailed zoning proposals for a period of six to ten years.
 Many years have passed and the industrial employment envisioned by the plan has not materialized.
-The District Council subsequently enacted a zoning text amendment that permits retail uses in the form of a home improvement store (Lowes) on the adjoining section of the subject property.
+The District Council subsequently enacted a zoning text amendment that permits retail uses in the form of a home improvement store (Lowes) on the adjoining section of the subject property with which the applicant asserts the proposed retail would be compatible with and which amounts to a change in the character of the neighborhood.
 While it is widely recognized that a planning area should undergo comprehensive rezoning more frequently than 20 years, we do not agree that failure to engage in comprehensive rezoning constitutes a mistake.
 In fact, the District Council may desire retail rather than industrial development on the property.
 However, we do not believe that changing their minds on the type of development constitutes a mistake.